alphagov/govuk-frontend/README.md

 | Windows Phone    | Internet Explorer (latest 2 versions)  | compliant   |

-‘Compliant’ means that the components must look as good and function as well as it does in other modern browsers.
+‘Compliant’ means that the components must look as good and function as well as they do in other modern browsers.

 'Functional' means the components may not look perfect in the given browser, but must still be usable without errors and without 'looking broken'.

-If you are including GOV.UK Frontend as part of a stylesheet you are generating in your application's build pipeline, you will need to [generate and include a separate stylesheet in order to support Internet Explorer 8](docs/supporting-internet-explorer-8.md).
+If you are including GOV.UK Frontend as part of a stylesheet that you are generating in your application's build pipeline, you will need to [generate and include a separate stylesheet in order to support Internet Explorer 8](docs/supporting-internet-explorer-8.md).

 [service-manual-browsers]: https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices#browsers-to-test-in